Super Cup 2019 to start on March 15 in Bhubaneshwar | Goal.com

 Super Cup 2019 to start on March 15 in Bhubaneshwar

-The 2019 Super Cup will start with its qualifiers on March 15 and all matches will be played at the Kalinga Stadium in Bhubaneshwar, Goal can confirm.
+The 2019 Super Cup will get rolling with its qualifiers on March 15 and all matches will be played at the Kalinga Stadium in Bhubaneshwar, Goal can confirm.

 The cup competition will take place from March 15 to April 13, 2019.
 While the format of the tournament remains the same, the team that ends at the bottom of the table in the I-League (11th-placed team) will not be allowed to participate.